Alexander (1812 ship): Career

 Although Alexander appears in a compendium of vessels that traded between the United Kingdom and India under a license from the British East India Company, there is no record of such a voyage or voyages in Lloyd's Register.
 She did appear in various issues of the East-India register and directory.

 Fate

 Alexander was lost in the China Sea in 1835.
+Another source reports that a country ship named Alexander was lost in 1837 while sailing from China to Singapore.